dmulholl/algorithms/readme.md

-# Algorithms
+# Algorithms & Data Structures

-This repository contains reference implementations in Python of a number of fundamental algorithms and data structures.
+Reference implementations in Python of a selection of fundamental algorithms and data structures.